pvogel2/LayeredMaterial/README.md

 const new MehsLayeredMaterial({ layers: [], direction: new THREE.Vector3(0, 1, 0)});
 ```

-The material is based on phong material properties, currently without specularity support.
-This will be added soon.
+The material is based on phong material properties.

 #### Properties:
 **layers** Array \<MaterialLayer\> Array of MaterialLayer objects